-Which, you know, sucks.
-Especially our favorite team: The Tampa Bay Lightning, who pulled out a stunning Stanley Cup Win during last year’s fan-less, distanced, bubbled-in-a-far-off-land playoffs.
+And this was never truer than with our own Tampa Bay Lightning, who pulled off a stunning Stanley Cup Win during last year’s fan-less, distanced, bubbled-in-a-far-off-land playoffs, and then doubled it up with an amazing back-to-back Stanley Cup win in 2021.

 All On Board